 This complete SEO guide will discuss the various factors used by Google to rank content from organic searches.

 In 2009, Google hinted its algorithm uses more than 200 factors to determine its SERP rankings.
 Since then, the company introduced several innovations like mobile-first indexing, Hypertext Transfer Protocol Secure (HTTPS), and RankBrain.
 It also utilises latent semantic indexing (SLI) to find the most relevant content in its searches.

 Google employs a smart search algorithm in its SERP rankings to optimise the users’ experience and prevent black hat SEO strategies.
 Learning about the search engine’s algorithmic factors can enable you to improve your content’s researchability.
 You need to devise an excellent SEO strategy to get the best results.

-Important Website Ranking Factors to Know Going Into 2020
+Website SEO Ranking Factors to Know

 Getting your content atop Google’s search rankings can significantly increase your sales and business reputation.
 You need to consider all the factors used by the search engine to improve your rankings.